-Budget: \$167,287,200 FTE: 1,930.5 FY20 Actual FY21 Actual FY22 Target FY22 Q1 Actual FY22 Q1 Rating Key & HB2 Measure: 77.1% • Percent of eligible third-party revenue collected at 80.8% 92.1% ≥95% FY22 Q2 all agency facilities 98.3% Revenue collection is important to maintain services across the state.
-Greater revenue collection allows DOH to provide an enhanced level of care to our patients.
-The state's revenue fluctuates each year and as a result the amount of General Fund appropriated to DOH is directly affected.
-Work to improve collection rates is continuous as addressed in the action plan below.
-Key & HB2 Measure: Number of significant medication errors per 100 .2 .6 ≤2.0 FY22 Q1 .4 FY22 Q2 patients 0 In 1999, the Institute of Medicine published To Err Is Human: Building a Safer Health System, in which they stated that between 44,000-98,000 people die in hospitals each year as a result of preventable medication errors and laid out a strategy for reducing these errors.
+Budget: \$167,287,200 FTE: 1,930.5 FY20 Actual FY21 Actual FY22 Target FY22 Q1 Actual FY22 Q1 Rating Key & HB2 Measure: Percent of eligible third-party revenue collected at all agency facilities 80.8% 92.1% ≥95% 77.1% • Revenue collection is important to maintain services across the service an enhanced level of care to our patients.
+The state's rev of General Fund appropriated to DOH is directly affected.
+Work t in the action plan below. enue fluctu ates each year and a as a result th e amount Key & HB2 Measure: Number of significant medication errors per 100 patients .2 .6 ≤2.0 .4 In 1999, the Institute of Medicine published To Err Is Human: Building a Safer Health System, in which they stated that between 44,000-98,000 people die in hospitals each year as a result of preventable medication errors and laid out a strategy for reducing these errors.
 The DOH Facilities, each of which serve a distinct population, monitor and report the rate of significant Category D or higher medications errors, according to the NCC MERP Index for Categorizing Medication Errors.
 This index addresses interdisciplinary error causes and promotes safe medications use.
 A Category D or higher is an error that reaches the patient, resulting in increased patient monitoring or treatment intervention and corrective actions taken to prevent recurrence and harm.
-Key & HB2 Measure: Percent of long-term care residents experiencing one or more falls with major injury 5.3% 4% ≤3.5% FY22 Q1 4.2% FY22 Q2 • and prevent major injuries resulting from falls.
-DOH's long term care facilities continue to build a falls prevention infrastructure.
-Every new long-term care resident is assessed for fall risk.
-This assessment is then included in each individual resident's care plan.
+Key & HB2 Measure: Percent of long-term care residents experiencing one or more falls with major injury 5.3% 4% ≤3.5% 4.2% • Falls are common and are a major safety concern for long-term c prevented, it is critical to have a systematic process of assessmer and prevent major injuries resulting from falls.
+DOH's long term c infrastructure.
+Every new long-term care resident is assessed for it, intervent are facilitie tion, and r s continue nonitoring e to build a to minimize a falls prever e fall risk ntion individual resident's care plan.
 Falls committees review CASPER reports and care plans as well as post fall therapy review for more aggressive approaches.
 Smartsheets are being used to standardize across long term care populations, combined with continuous staff education and reinforcement.
 Plus, the Facilities continue to focus on ensuring occupational therapy for residents to enhance interventions.